 Yes.
-It’s just like on r2 Validated Assessment submissions, a QA reservation is required.
+It’s just like on e1 or r2 Validated Assessment submissions, a QA reservation is required.

 Does HITRUST do a sample-based quality assurance review of submitted i1 Validated Assessments?
 Is this QA any different than the QA review performed for submitted r2 Validated Assessments?